 We're friends.

-I told the president today, actually, that the hug was great, and that when we got home, there was a lot of weeping because of the hug.
+I told the president today, actually, that the hug was great and that when we got home, there was a lot of weeping because of the hug.

-And President asked why I said, Well, to be honest, I was the one doing the weeping.
+So, well, to be honest, I was the one doing the weeping.

 Okay, now, now, fine.